 In a versioning-enabled bucket, when a delete operation is made for a versioned object (without specifying a version ID), then a delete marker is created.
 When previous object versions are set to expire using lifecycle configuration rules, delete markers that are associated with the expired objects are in the bucket.

-If there are hundreds of thousands of delete markers, the list operation might timeout.
-This is why removing the expired object delete markers from the bucket can improve the performance of a list operation.
+If there are thousands of delete markers, the list operation might timeout.
+Therefore, it's a best practice to remove the expired object delete markers from the bucket to improve the performance of a list operation.

 You can use a lifecycle rule to clean up expired object delete markers: